 To accompany the handling improvements, a new base station will also roll out with the launch.
 The Base Station 2.0 offers “improved range, field of view, and scalability.”
 Obviously, the only way to do this was with freakin’ lasers.
 A set of fixed lasers will “sweep 100 times a second to track photonic sensors on the headset and controllers.”
 What does this mean for the average Joe or Jane looking for the premier VR set?
 Better depth and camera accuracy for when you’re enjoying those games.

 If the information above has piqued your interest, then you’ll be happy to know that preorders for the Valve Index open tomorrow.
-Purchasing the bundle will run you US $749.
+Purchasing the bundle with headset and controllers will run you US $749.
 However, there are options to buy individual pieces to the set at this time.
 Doing so will prep you for the upcoming July 1 shipping date noted on the site.